Nasdaq Slides, Under Pressure From Amazon

 ADVERTISEMENT

-Consumer sectors were the worst performers in the S&P 500, which fell 0.2% in recent trading.
+Consumer sectors were the worst performers in the S&P 500, which fell 0.1%.
 The Nasdaq Composite declined 0.1%.

-Tech companies stabilized a bit after big declines Thursday, though they were still on track for a 0.6% weekly decline in the S&P 500.
-Nonetheless, the sector remains up roughly 22% year-to-date.
+Tech companies stabilized a bit after big declines Thursday, though they still notched a 0.6% weekly decline in the S&P 500.
+Nonetheless, the sector remains up 22% year-to-date.

 "There's been such an enormous run-up in tech that these stocks are vulnerable to any disappointment," said Russ Koesterich, co-portfolio manager of the BlackRock Global Allocation Fund.
 The question now is if investors sell their positions in tech shares, into what assets or sectors will they move that money, he added.

-Meanwhile the Dow Jones Industrial Average bounced around the flatline.
-The blue-chip index, which tends to swing less on moves in tech shares than the tech-heavy Nasdaq Composite, remains on track for a 1% weekly gain.
+Meanwhile the Dow Jones Industrial Average set a new record close.
+The blue-chip index, which tends to swing less on moves in tech shares than the tech-heavy Nasdaq Composite, logged a 1.2% weekly gain.

 The dollar edged lower Friday after data showed U.S. economic growth picked up in the second quarter but inflation remained soft.
 The Commerce Department said gross domestic product, a broad measure of goods and services produced in the U.S., rose at a 2.6% annual rate in the second quarter.
 Economists surveyed by The Wall Street Journal had expected an increase of 2.7%.